Class P4

 P4::maxresults -> int

-Limit the number of results Helix Server permits for subsequent commands.
+Limit the number of results Helix Core Server permits for subsequent commands.
 Commands that produce more than this number of results will be aborted.
 The limit remains in force until you disable it by setting it to zero.
 See p4 help maxresults for information on the commands that support this limit.

 P4::maxscanrows -> int

-Limit the number of database records Helix Server scans for subsequent commands.
+Limit the number of database records Helix Core Server scans for subsequent commands.
 Commands that attempt to scan more than this number of records will be aborted.
 The limit remains in force until you disable it by setting it to zero.
 See p4 help maxscanrows for information on the commands that support this limit.

 P4::p4config_file -> string (read-only)